 - Stir together the eggs, vanilla, sugar, flour, and baking powder in a bowl with a fork.

-- Add the melted chocolate to the bowl of ingredients and stir quickly until a thick batter forms.
+- Add the melted chocolate to the bowl of ingredients a little bit at a time and stir quickly until a thick batter forms.

 - Remove and let cool on the pan for 2-3 minutes, then move to a cooling rack.
 Store in a tightly sealed container once completely cool.